tawhidmirza/TawhidMirza/README.md

 * It's all about testing from a user's perspective, focusing on what the software does rather than how it's built.
 * This method helps find bugs and errors by simulating real user interactions, ensuring the software behaves as expected.

+__Test documentation__
+  * can create test cases and checklists and know how and in which situations to use them effectively
+  * able to prepare comprehensive bug reports and provide detailed session reports